 “Who is on your guest list?”
 Scarlet’s mother asked.

-“Philip Beckwith,” Scarlet’s mother said thoughtfully, as though testing the name for weight.
+Elise took it with both hands and set it on the arm of her chair without opening it.
+“Philip Beckwith,” she said thoughtfully, as though testing the name for weight.

 “He’s quite well regarded,” Christine said.
 “Honorable.
 Accomplished.
 Not of noble birth, of course, but the Knights Celestial rather transcend that distinction, I think.”